hygraph/rich-text/README.md

 ---

-Made with 💜 by GraphCMS 👋 [join our community](https://slack.graphcms.com/)!
+Made with 💜 by Hygraph 👋 [join our community](https://slack.hygraph.com/)!